HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 This gives a clear picture of how the number of JS requests made per page has changed over the past year.

- \
-To understand the trend of the number of JavaScript resources used over the past years, it would be gripping to see more results from the past years.
-Let's look into the results for the past three years.
+To understand the trend of the number of JavaScript resources used over the past years, it would be gripping to see more results from the last three years.

 <figure markdown>
 <table>